furnaceX/fabriq-api-docs/source/includes/user-resources/threats/_object.md

 uid<br>*string*   | Unique identifier of the threat type<br>*string*  | Threat type.
 Possible values: `suspicous_person`, `suspicious_object`, `accident`, `road_block`, `road_ice`, `utility`, `weather`, `flood`, `fire`, `wildlife`, `shooting`, `hazardous_material`, `other`
 level<br>*string*  | Threat level.
-Possible values: `low`, `medium`, `high`, `severe` test<br>*boolean*  | Indicates this was a test submission and should not be shown to your users latitude<br>*double*  | Latitude of the reported threat longitude<br>*double*  | Longitude of the reported threat floor<br>*integer*  | If indoors, floor of the venue<br>*Street level (ground floor) is 0*
+Possible values: `low`, `medium`, `high`, `severe` latitude<br>*double*  | Latitude of the reported threat longitude<br>*double*  | Longitude of the reported threat floor<br>*integer*  | If indoors, floor of the venue<br>*Street level (ground floor) is 0*